Obie-Wan/django_hadoop/README.md

                                                     JOB_JAR_PATH)
 ```

-4. Install hadoop client for reading from HDFS.
+3. Install hadoop client for reading from HDFS (required for reading job results).

-5. Put Oozie job configuration data to HDFS (*.jar, workflow.xml) if you are using OozieJobRunner (default).
+4. Put Oozie job configuration data to HDFS (*.jar, workflow.xml) if you are using OozieJobRunner (default).

 ### Usage: